Funding Your Way

 The goal you created here can be used for your personal savings goal as you manage your own budget, but also as a metric to measure your success as you seek alternative funding support (grants, scholarships, donations).
 Use it to create a plan about how much you can save on your own and where/when/who will seek alternative funding from.
 (See following sections for more information).

-Do your best to set aside your goal from step 3, each month.
-Track your progress on a white board, notebook, or whatever will help you stay accountable (sample succes tracker provided below).
+Do your best to set aside your goal from step 3, each week or month.
+Track your progress on a white board, notebook, or whatever will help you stay accountable (sample success tracker provided below).
 As you seek alternative funding support, you can add this to your success tracker and adjust as necessary.

 Simple #Save4SACNAS Success Tracker!

 Instructions: Print this page or make your own, to track your progress securing funding from your own savings, your institution, fundraising campaigns, and more.
 Keep it somewhere you can see it every day.

 Use the following tips and suggestions to guide you through the process of requesting funding support from your institution or employer to attend the 2020 SACNAS conference.
 Please note: These guidelines were written with students in mind, however you may consider these recommendations when preparing to ask your employer (professionals), or when preparing a crowdfunding or other fundraising campaign.

 - Find out if and how your institution has been involved with SACNAS, the SACNAS conference, or other similar events in the past.

 - Consider different on-campus options such as college/department specific funds, ethnic resource centers, presentation funding (if you are applying to present your research), research program funding, etc.